-• What is the school's approach to teaching children with SEND?
+7. What is the school's approach to

 Mickleover Primary School is a fully inclusive primary school, aiming to integrate all children into the academic and social life of our school.
+As such, teaching children with SEND?

-As such all of our children are provided with quality first teaching which is reviewed regularly by the Senior Management of the school.
+all of our children are provided with quality first teaching which is reviewed regularly by the Senior Management of the school.

 The staff at Mickleover Primary school have high expectations of all of our children.
 Whenever possible, children with SEND are taught alongside their peers and, when planning, teachers adapt lessons and activities, to meet the needs of children with SEND.
 In addition, teachers make use of a variety of teaching styles and cater for the different learning styles of the children in their care.
-Teachers and support staff work together in the classroom to provide targeted support to enable children with SEND to achieve.
-When advice and support has been sought from outside agencies this will be put into place.
+Teachers and support staff work together in the classroom to provide targeted support to enable children with SEND to achieve their potential.
+When advice and support has been sought from outside agencies, this will be put into place to support the child.